“It’s amazing where the paranoid mind can take you” – Bill Ayers.

 AWS IoT Core also makes using AWS and Amazon services to build IoT applications that gather, process, analyze and act on data generated by connected devices simple — all without having to manage any infrastructure.

-“SumPy,” My Paranoia Project
+Building with AWS IoT: “SumPy,” My Paranoia Project

 A few years back, I finished my basement and did a lot of the work myself.
 At the same time, my sump pump started running constantly, and I got paranoid that it would stop working and then flood, which would obviously be quite expensive and heartbreaking after putting in so much effort.

-“SumPy” utilizes a Raspberry Pi Zero-W that is hooked up to my home’s Wi-Fi.
+Leveraging AWS IoT to build this unique smart home application, “SumPy” utilizes a Raspberry Pi Zero-W that is hooked up to my home’s Wi-Fi.
 I installed the Amazon IoT Device SDK and got my Pi to communicate with Amazon’s services.
 On the back end, I was able to plug it in to send me daily text message updates, statuses, warnings about whether the sump pump is about to overflow and other things of that nature — all without writing a single line of code.

 The lunch-and-learn presentation concentrated on: